Ajam of Bahrain: First generation (1860-1910)

 In 1904, anti-Persian rioting broke out in the markets of Manama, marking the first recorded instance of local resistance against migrants in Bahrain.
 The British labeled the incident as "anti-Persian" and subsequently took control over the affairs of Iranian migrants in Bahrain.
 In response, the Iranian central government requested British assistance to ensure justice for its citizens in Bahrain.
-According to Lindsey Stephenson, speaker for the Ajam Media Collective, this request was a temporary measure rather than an attempt to permanently cede jurisdiction, reflecting the historically fluid and overlapping borders in the Gulf region.
+According to Lindsey Stephenson, speaker for the Ajam Media Collective, this request was a temporary measure rather than an attempt to permanently cede jurisdiction, reflecting the historically fluid and overlapping borders in the Persian Gulf region.

 According to Dr. Ali Akbar Bushehri, in the year 1905, the Ajam of Bahrain were estimated to be around 1650.

-By 1909, the British who were treating Iranians as foreigners in need of British protection, had convinced the Sheikh of Bahrain (Isa bin Ali Al Khalifa) to oversee the Iranian migrants after spending five years of trying to convince him that they were foreigners, even though the Iranians (of Bahrain) themselves had not sought such protection.
-This shift marked the introduction of new territorialized identities in the Gulf, replacing earlier conceptions of belonging that were based on familial ties rather than geographic origin.
+By 1909, the British who were treating Iranians as foreigners in need of British protection, had convinced the Sheikh of Bahrain (Isa bin Ali Al Khalifa) to oversee the Iranian migrants after spending five years trying to convince him they were foreigners, even though the Iranians (of Bahrain) themselves had not sought such protection.
+This shift marked the introduction of new territorialized identities in the Persian Gulf, replacing earlier conceptions of belonging that were based on familial ties rather than geographic origin.
 The British court system reinforced this "spatial awareness", bringing a legal and official understanding of belonging that was increasingly tied to territorial boundaries.
 Despite the British designation of Iranians as foreigners, the Sheikh of Bahrain viewed them as part of his subjects, prioritizing their economic contributions over any concern about their origins.